DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 [RunnerScaleSet](https://github.com/actions/actions-runner-controller/blob/master/docs/gha-runner-scale-set-controller/README.md)
 includes a
 [`containerMode`](https://docs.github.com/en/actions/tutorials/use-actions-runner-controller/deploy-runner-scale-sets#using-docker-in-docker-or-kubernetes-mode-for-containers)
-configuration option which probably affects its behavior more dramatically than all other options.
-On the workflow side, choosing to [run in a container](https://docs.github.com/en/actions/how-tos/write-workflows/choose-where-workflows-run/run-jobs-in-a-container) or not will affect the behavior of this solution the most.
-We'll compare different configurations of these two primary options in this demo.
+configuration option which probably affects the Runner's behavior more than all other options.
+On the workflow side, choosing whether to [run in a container](https://docs.github.com/en/actions/how-tos/write-workflows/choose-where-workflows-run/run-jobs-in-a-container) or not will affect the behavior of this solution the most.

+We'll compare different configurations of these two primary variables here.

 ### `containerMode: kubernetes` with containerized workflows

-First we'll look at `containerMode: kubernetes` with containerized workflows.
 This mode has the distinct advantage over all other modes of waiting until the workflow job starts in order to snapshot and clone our ZFS Conan cache.
 This ensures that the cache is as up-to-date as it can be, while keeping